Stonehill Alumni Are Thriving on the Frontier of the Internet Economy

 Our Computer Science graduates have been accepted into master’s and doctoral programs at leading schools across the country and hired by some of the most successful companies in the world.
 They have also gone on to form their own start-up companies with venture capital.

-This is a program that stands out among similar offerings at other schools and is consistently listed as one of the 100 best undergraduate programs in the country by Ruggs’ Recommendations on the Colleges.
+The Computer Science Major stands out among similar offerings at other schools and is consistently listed as one of the best undergraduate programs in the country by Ruggs’ Recommendations on the Colleges.

 A cooperative 3+2 program with The University of Notre Dame, incorporating degrees in both computer science and computer engineering, is also available.